 The main drawback of radiant heat is its installation cost.
 This probably isn't a problem if you're already building or renovating.
 But if you aren't, the cost, which can approach $9.00 per square foot in a smaller house, can definitely be a factor.

 Another disadvantage is that a radiant heating system doesn't work well as a cooling system.
-If you need both heating and cooling, it's usually best to go with a forced air system.
+If you need both heating and cooling, it's usually best to go with a forced air system or install a ductless mini-split system for warm weather comfort in addition to the radiant heat.

 As far as electric radiant heat is concerned, it's best suited as a supplement to your existing heating system.
 It consumes too much electricity to make it practical as a stand-alone heating system for the entire home.